What to Check When the Editor/Viewer Does Not Start Properly

-If the Editor/Viewer does not start, check the situation according to the following steps.
+If the Editor/Viewer does not start, check what is happening using the following steps.

 Please refer to the following pages of Live2D Help for the latest information.

-Review the contents of the “System Requirements” page.
+Review the contents of the “Operating Requirements” page.

 Check to see if all requirements are met.

-Make sure it is installed correctly in the following locations.
+Make sure it is installed correctly in the following location.

 C:Program Files\Live2D Cubism X.X